EDavtyan/edavtyan.github.io/README.md

 - Developed jobs, triggers, and stored procedures for SQL servers using Transact-SQL and PostgreSQL.
 - Actively participated in conducting technical training for the ministry employees of the client countries.

+Synergy International Systems is a global software company that empowers organizations to become more data-driven in achieving their impact, improving information management, decision-making, service delivery, and organizational effectiveness.
+It is a privately held company headquartered in the Washington, D.C. metro area, with a Development and Global Learning Center in Yerevan, Armenia.

 ---